Adversarial Estimation of Riesz Representers: Computational analysis details

 Write the objective as

-where the various terms involving $\hat{f}$ \textit{only} depend on $a$ in the form $\Phi a$.
-Due to the ridge penalty, the stated objective is coercive and strongly convex w.r.t $a$.
+where the various terms involving $\hat{f}_a$ only depend on $a$ in the form $\Phi a$.
+Due to the ridge penalty, the stated objective is coercive and strongly convex with respect to $a$.
 Hence it has a unique maximizer $\hat{a}$ that obtains the maximum.